Salam-Razak/software/README.md

 <br>

-## STAGE 4: Send Sensor Data to Database
+## STAGE 4: Send Sensor Data to MySQL Database

 The ESP8266 device utilizes HTTP POST requests to transmit temperature and humidity data from the DHT11 sensor to a Django web server.
 The Django server has a designated URL that accepts and parses these POST requests, subsequently storing the received data into a connected MySQL database.